Navigation

 Why is age-related memory loss mistaken for dementia?

 The chances of getting dementia increase the older we get.
-Estimates suggest that:
+It can affect younger people, but most people with dementia are 65 or older.

-Are you worried about a loved one’s memory problems?
-There are things you can look out for to help you decide what to do next.
+If you’re worried about a loved one’s memory, there are some things to look out for that might help you decide what to do next.

 • not recalling things that happened recently